Azure/azure-functions-openai-extension/samples/embeddings/README.md

     You should see some relevant log output in the terminal window where the app is running.

 1. Use an HTTP client tool to send a `POST` request to the `GetEmbeddings_Http_FilePath` function.
+Supply a relative `fileName` under the configured directory.
 The following is an example request:

     ```http
     POST http://localhost:7071/api/embeddings-from-file
+    Content-Type: application/json

+    {"fileName": "README.md"}
     ```

     > **NOTE:** All the HTTP requests in this sample can also be found in the [demo.http](demo.http) file, which can be opened and run in most IDEs.